COMPONENTS OF A COLLEGE LIST

 - The college or university’s application and admittance requirements

-- The weights given to the various application subsections by the institution when evaluating prospective students
+- The weights are given to the various application subsections by the institution when evaluating prospective students

 - The undergraduate class size